My Guide to What Is the Best 1 oz Gold Coin to Buy

 -

-Best for U.S. Investors: American Gold Eagle, king of liquidity in the States, with Global Coin’s graded options ensuring top value.
+Best for U.S. Investors: American Gold Eagle—king of liquidity in the States, with graded options offering collector value.
+This is one of the most popular gold coins for investors seeking a widely recognized bullion coin.

 -